-14 The GTAP 5.4 data refer to a CAC aggregate and do not provide separate data for the five Central American countries and the Dominican Republic that comprise the CAFTA.
+17 The GTAP 5.4 data refer to a CAC aggregate and do not provide separate data for the five Central American countries and the Dominican Republic that comprise the CAFTA.
 It is noted in Brown, Kiyota, and Stern (2004) that the CAFTA countries account for a substantial proportion of CAC trade so that using CAC data may be a reasonable approximation for modeling purposes.

-15 Andriamananjara and Tsigas (2003) use the standard GTAP model to analyze the welfare effects of bilateral U.S. FTAs with 65 countries/regions.
+18 Andriamananjara and Tsigas (2003) use the standard GTAP model to analyze the welfare effects of bilateral U.S. FTAs with 65 countries/regions.
 This version of the GTAP model assumes constant returns to scale, perfect competition, and product differentiation by country of origin (the so-called Armington assumption).
 The Armington assumption implies that countries have monopoly power in their trading relationships, and that trade liberalization may thus have sizable terms-of-trade effects, depending on the structure and pattern of trade.
 There is reason to believe accordingly that welfare changes in this version of the GTAP model may reflect strong terms-of-trade effects.
 This is evident in the results of a U.S.-CAC FTA, which is estimated to increase U.S. economic welfare by \$1.6 billion (.02% of GDP) and CAC welfare by \$2.2 billion (2.4% of GDP).
 The decomposition of the results by the authors in their Appendix Table indicates that a substantial proportion of these welfare changes is due to changes in terms of trade.
-In contrast, in the Michigan Model, products are differentiated by firm, so that countries have much less leverage over their terms of trade.
+Gilbert (2003) also uses the standard GTAP model to analyze U.S. bilateral FTAs with 13 prospective apparently trade diverting for most of the non-member countries/regions shown.
+The sectoral employment effects for the United States, noted in Table 9, indicate that the employment declines are concentrated in textiles and wearing apparel and are comparatively small as a percent of employment in these sectors, -0.6% and -1.8%, respectively.
+The sectoral employment changes for the CAC are shown in Table 10.
+The increases are quite large in textiles, wearing apparel, and leather products & footwear, and there are employment declines in all of the other sectors, as the expansion of the relatively labor-intensive industries attracts workers from the rest of the economy.
+These results thus suggest that the CAFTA may result in significant worker displacement in the process of adjustment brought about by elimination of the import barriers.